olivDiogo/SmartHome/docs/useCases/uc01_toConfigureLocation/uc01_readme.md

 To Configure Location

 ## 1. Analysis
-The location the house will have an address, GPS a Postal Code.
-The location the house will be added to the house.
+The location of the house will have an address, GPS a Postal Code.
+The location of the house will be added to the house.

 ### 1.1.
+Use Case Description
+_To configure the location of the house_

+    Use Case Name: To configure the location of the house

+    Actor: Administrator

+    Goal: To configure the location of the house

+    Preconditions:
+    The Administrator has access to the location management interface within the system.
+    The system has a mechanism for storing and accessing the location of the house.

+    Basic Flow:
+    Admininstrator selects option to configure the location of the house.
+    System adds the location of the house.

-Dependency of another use cases
+### 1.2.
+Dependency on other use cases
 No dependencies.

-### 1.2.
-Relevant domain model aggregates
+### 1.3.
+Relevant domain aggregate model
 ![House](../../ooa/4.agreggateModels/House.png)

 ## 2. Design